-My 82-year-old husband has been on kidney dialysis for a year.
-He's not a good candidate for a kidney transplant.
-How will we know when dialysis is no longer working and should be discontinued?
+I'm in my 80s.
+I've been on kidney dialysis for a year.
+I'm not a good candidate for a kidney transplant, and dialysis no longer seems to be working.
+Is it time to consider stopping dialysis?

-To determine how well kidney dialysis is working, your husband's doctor can check his weight and blood pressure before and after each session.
-Regular blood tests, such as those measuring urea and creatinine levels, and other specialized evaluations also help assess the effectiveness of the treatment.
+To see how well kidney dialysis is working, your care team can check your weight and blood pressure before and after each session.
+Regular blood tests, such as those measuring blood urea nitrogen and creatinine levels, and other specialized evaluations also help assess the effectiveness of treatment.

-If your husband's dialysis care team doesn't periodically review his overall situation, ask for a review.
-These periodic reviews — called care team meetings — include input from your husband and you and help the care team understand how well treatment is working.
+If your dialysis care team doesn't periodically review your overall situation, ask for a review.
+These periodic reviews are called care team meetings.
+At a care team meeting, you, your family or other caregivers can offer input and help your team understand how well treatment is working.

-Kidney dialysis is only part of your husband's treatment.
-He must also adjust to fluid and dietary restrictions and take medications.
-In addition, dialysis affects his time and schedule.
-Activities must be scheduled around the treatments.
-Dialysis may leave your husband feeling "washed out."
-Worsening health, depression and complications of dialysis may affect how your husband feels about continuing treatment.
+Dialysis requires a time commitment.
+Activities must be scheduled around the dialysis sessions.
+Dialysis can leave some people feeling "washed out."
+Worsening health, depression and complications of dialysis may affect how you feel about continuing treatment.

-If your husband is frustrated with a specific aspect of his treatment or another medical problem, talk with his doctor.
-His doctor may be able to make some changes to the treatment plan that could improve his situation.
+If you're frustrated with a specific aspect of your treatment or another medical problem, talk with your care team.
+Changes to your treatment plan may improve your situation.

-There may come a time when your husband feels he wants to stop kidney dialysis.
-Before stopping, your husband's care team may recommend talking with a counselor or other mental health professional to make sure that the decision to stop isn't driven by emotional factors or depression, which can be treated.
+But you may reach a point when you feel you want to stop kidney dialysis.
+Before stopping, your care team may recommend talking with a counselor or other mental health professional.
+This can help you make sure that the decision to stop isn't driven by emotional factors or depression, which can be treated.

 See more Expert Answers

-- Treatment methods for kidney failure: Hemodialysis.
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/health-topics/kidney-disease/hemodialysis/Pages/facts.aspx.
-Accessed Oct.
-26, 2016.
+- Hemodialysis.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/kidney-disease/kidney-failure/hemodialysis.
+Accessed Nov.
+8, 2021.